heimrichhannot/contao-multifileupload-bundle/README.md

 maxFiles | 10 | The maximum file count per field uploadFolder | null | The upload folder as String, e.g. "files/uploads", function or array. **(must be declared !!!)**, required to move files to correct destination after submission. addRemoveLinks | true | Remove links are added to each of the file avatars in the jquery (caption can be overwritten within language files) minImageWidth | 0 | The minimum image width.
 Set to 0 for no min width image validation.
-All units from \Image::getPixelValue() are supported. minImageHeight | 0 | The minimum image height.
+All units from \HeimrichHannot\UtilsBundle\Image\ImageUtil::getPixelValue() are supported. minImageHeight | 0 | The minimum image height.
 Set to 0 for no min height image validation.
-All units from \Image::getPixelValue() are supported. maxImageWidth | 0 | The maximum image width.
+All units from \HeimrichHannot\UtilsBundle\Image\ImageUtil::getPixelValue() are supported. maxImageWidth | 0 | The maximum image width.
 Set to 0 for no max width image validation.
-All units from \Image::getPixelValue() are supported. maxImageHeight | 0 | The maximum image height.
+All units from \HeimrichHannot\UtilsBundle\Image\ImageUtil::getPixelValue() are supported. maxImageHeight | 0 | The maximum image height.
 Set to 0 for no max image height validation.
-All units from \Image::getPixelValue() are supported. minImageWidthErrorText | $GLOBALS['TL_LANG']['ERR']['minWidth'] | Custom error message for minimum image width. (arguments provided: 1 - minimum width from config, 2 - current image width) minImageHeightErrorText | $GLOBALS['TL_LANG']['ERR']['minHeight'] | Custom error message for minimum image height. (arguments provided: 1 - minimum height from config, 2 - current image height) maxImageWidthErrorText | $GLOBALS['TL_LANG']['ERR']['maxWidth'] | Custom error message for maximum image width. (arguments provided: 1 - maximum width from config, 2 - current image width)
+All units from \HeimrichHannot\UtilsBundle\Image\ImageUtil::getPixelValue() are supported. minImageWidthErrorText | $GLOBALS['TL_LANG']['ERR']['minWidth'] | Custom error message for minimum image width. (arguments provided: 1 - minimum width from config, 2 - current image width) minImageHeightErrorText | $GLOBALS['TL_LANG']['ERR']['minHeight'] | Custom error message for minimum image height. (arguments provided: 1 - minimum height from config, 2 - current image height) maxImageWidthErrorText | $GLOBALS['TL_LANG']['ERR']['maxWidth'] | Custom error message for maximum image width. (arguments provided: 1 - maximum width from config, 2 - current image width)